Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Rolling Down Hills.md

 **Racing jam jars down a gentle slope, to see how filling them affects the speed.** - Find out about rotational mechanics by racing jam jars of differing weights downhill.

-Last initially checked on 2022-02-09 by Sophie Miocevich (srm81@cam.ac.uk)) and doublechecked on 2022-02-09 by Joshan Parmar (jp862@cam.ac.uk))
+Last initially checked on 2022-02-09 by Sophie Miocevich (srm81@cam.ac.uk)) and double-checked on 2022-02-09 by Joshan Parmar (jp862@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->